What is an Active Pharmaceutical Ingredient?

 Who is Dipharma?

-With more than 60 years’ experience in manufacturing high quality active pharmaceutical ingredients (APIs) and four manufacturing facilities in Europe, Dipharma is one of the major European producers of APIs, serving a large base of pharmaceutical companies around the world.
+With 70 years’ experience in manufacturing high quality active pharmaceutical ingredients (APIs) and three manufacturing facilities in Europe, Dipharma is one of the major European producers of APIs, serving a large base of pharmaceutical companies around the world.
 To know more about Dipharma see the page About us.